 Recording the Deed

-The new deed should be recorded in the appropriate office, usually the land records office in the county where the property is located.
-This office may be called, among other names, the recorder’s office, the land registry office or the register of deeds.
+The new deed should be recorded in the appropriate office, usually the Recorder of Deeds office in the county where the property is located.
+This office may be called, among other names, the recorder’s office, the land registry office or the recorder of deeds.

 The title company or closer may handle recording, but parties to the transaction should make sure that this important step takes place, regardless of who handles it.
 The purpose of recording the deed is to give notice to the world that the buyer now has an ownership interest in the property.
 Recording also creates a chronological chain of title so the history of ownership can be researched.